Green Dot (NYSE:GDOT) Updates FY 2021 Earnings Guidance

 Green Dot (NYSE:GDOT) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $2.190-$2.270 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.230.
 The company issued revenue guidance of $1.37 billion-$1.38 billion, compared to the consensus revenue estimate of $1.34 billion.

-Several brokerages have issued reports on GDOT.
-Zacks Investment Research raised Green Dot from a hold rating to a buy rating and set a $50.00 target price on the stock in a research report on Monday, August 9th.
-Jefferies Financial Group reissued a hold rating and issued a $50.00 target price on shares of Green Dot in a research report on Friday, November 5th.
-Four investment analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and an average target price of $57.00.
+A number of research analysts recently weighed in on the company.
+Jefferies Financial Group reaffirmed a hold rating and set a $50.00 price objective on shares of Green Dot in a research report on Friday, November 5th.
+Zacks Investment Research raised Green Dot from a hold rating to a buy rating and set a $50.00 price objective for the company in a research report on Monday, August 9th.
+Four equities research analysts have rated the stock with a hold rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $57.00.

-In related news, Director Rajeev V. Date sold 6,276 shares of Green Dot stock in a transaction that occurred on Tuesday, November 9th.
-The stock was sold at an average price of $44.53, for a total transaction of $279,470.28.
-The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CFO Jess Unruh sold 3,318 shares of Green Dot stock in a transaction that occurred on Tuesday, September 7th.
-The shares were sold at an average price of $54.05, for a total value of $179,337.90.
+In other Green Dot news, CFO Jess Unruh sold 3,318 shares of the firm’s stock in a transaction dated Tuesday, September 7th.
+The stock was sold at an average price of $54.05, for a total transaction of $179,337.90.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Also, Director Rajeev V. Date sold 6,276 shares of the firm’s stock in a transaction dated Tuesday, November 9th.
+The shares were sold at an average price of $44.53, for a total value of $279,470.28.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 10,594 shares of company stock worth $506,143.
-Insiders own 3.40% of the company’s stock.
+Over the last 90 days, insiders sold 10,594 shares of company stock worth $506,143.
+Company insiders own 3.40% of the company’s stock.

 A hedge fund recently bought a new stake in Green Dot stock.
-Janus Henderson Group PLC acquired a new position in Green Dot Co.
-(NYSE:GDOT) during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund acquired 4,915 shares of the financial services provider’s stock, valued at approximately $247,000.
-91.01% of the stock is owned by institutional investors and hedge funds.
+Janus Henderson Group PLC purchased a new position in Green Dot Co.
+(NYSE:GDOT) in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm purchased 4,915 shares of the financial services provider’s stock, valued at approximately $247,000.
+Institutional investors own 91.01% of the company’s stock.

 About Green Dot